 - We are members of the Multi-Million Dollar Advocates Forum®

 - We will start your case with a free, no-risk consultation

 Common Causes of Bed Sores Among Nursing Home Residents

-is why staff members must be diligent and attentive.
+staff members must be diligent and attentive.

 In order to prevent bed sores from developing, caregivers must do the following: